raceintospace/raceintospace/doc/manual/manual.md

 If human figures appear in the box next to the name of this office in the Administration menu, then you are able to recruit people this turn.
 You may recruit up to five groups of astro/cosmonauts over the course of the game.
 Random events may give you three additional spacemen from the military, or make female candidates available (and required).
 You can make women always available by setting `female nauts 1` in Advanced Preferences.

 In the recruitment screen, you will see the number of available positions, with each selected candidate's name and skills.
-By default, all skills are shown at Astronaut Level 1, LM and EVA won't show at Level 2, and LM, EVA, and Docking won't show at Level 3.
+New to RIS 2.0, by default all skills are shown at Astronaut Level 1, LM and EVA won't show at Level 2, and LM, EVA, and Docking won't show at Level 3.
 Setting `show_recruit_stats 0` in Advanced Preferences will restore the Classic behavior, so that LM, EVA, and Docking will never be known during recruitment.
 Candidate skills are as follows:

 <table>
   <tr>
     <td>Capsule Pilot</td><td>This is added to all Capsule steps of a mission—generally, anything involving piloting, navigation, or shipboard operations.
-Easily the most important skill, since it is rolled against multiple times per mission.</td></tr>
+Easily the most important skill, since it's rolled against multiple times per mission.</td></tr>
 <tr><td>L.M.
 Pilot</td><td>This is added to LM steps of a mission—the actual testing of a lander, or flying it on lunar landings.
 Mostly irrelevant until late in the game.</td></tr>
 <tr><td>E.V.A.</td><td>This is added to spacewalks and lunar EVA.
 Not very important, since these rarely fail in any case.</td></tr>
 <tr><td>Docking</td><td>This is added to attempts at docking.
 Especially helpful midway through the game.</td></tr>